Algo2147483647/Math/notes/Probability_Space.md

 - Define
   $$\mathbb P: \mathcal F \to [0, 1]  \tag{Probability}$$

-  Probability is a set function, a measure of a set, and satisfies:
+  Probability is a set function, a measure of a set, and satisfies (Kolmogorov axiomatization):

   - Nonnegativity $\mathbb P(A) \in [0, 1] \quad ; \forall A \in F$
   - Normative $\mathbb P(Ω) = 1$